Skip to main content

 In the ever-changing eCommerce landscape, microservices bring about many benefits.

 Development is flexible and not restricted, unlike with the monolith.
-Developers can work on different services at the same time, helping enable fast development cycles.
+Developers can work on different services simultaneously, helping enable fast development cycles.
 Because each microservice is independent, e.g., product service, inventory service, search service, payment service, order fulfillment service, etc., it is possible to start transferring to microservices one microservice at a time, and the management, updates, and scaling of these services is much easier.
 To finish it all off, microservices-based ecommerce offers higher stability because one feature malfunctioning will not endanger the whole app.

-Fairly similar to APIs?
+Are APIs reasonably similar?
 Well, it may sound similar, but these two terms shouldn’t be mistaken.

 Microservices vs. API

+APIs could be considered parts of the microservices website architecture.
 Because microservices represent individual blocks, they need something to communicate with each other and the backend.
 Enter APIs!

 Microservices use APIs to communicate with each other and make those independent blocks part of one whole, loosely said.
-APIs can exist outside of microservices, but usually, you have to have APIs within microservices to make them work and to make the microservices interoperable.
+APIs can exist outside of microservices, but usually, you have to have APIs within microservices to make them work and make the microservices interoperable.

 But the gist is this: Microservices are an approach to web application architecture where each functionality exists within its own microservice, while APIs are communication frameworks through which two apps communicate or even two microservices within the same web app.